ActiveLogin/ActiveLogin.Identity/README.md

 Worth noticing is that the date part is not guaranteed to be the exact date you were born, but can be changed for another date within the same month.

+### What definition of Swedish Coordination Number are the implementations based on?

+TODO

 ### Why are you calling it "Swedish Personal Identity Number" and not Social Security Number?

 The Swedish word "personnummer" is translated into ["personal identity number" by Skatteverket](https://www.skatteverket.se/servicelankar/otherlanguages/inenglish/individualsandemployees/livinginsweden/personalidentitynumberandcoordinationnumber.4.2cf1b5cd163796a5c8b4295.html) and that's the translation we decided on using as it's used in official documents.